Hot meals are provided by Nourish Catering. They conform to the new government healthy standards and the lunch cost is £2.68 a day.

 The school caterers standard menu is nut-free and they can also cater for most other allergies.
 Please contact the school office for more information.

 Children may bring fruit for break times.
-We do not allow children to bring sweets, chocolate bars or crisps into school.
+We do not allow children to bring sweets or chocolate into school.

-We ask parents not to include nuts or nut products (eg peanut butter, Nutella) in snacks or packed lunches.
+We ask parents not to include nuts or nut products (eg peanut butter, Nutella) in snacks or packed lunches due to allergies within the school.

-Years R/1/2 get free fruit which we encourage them to eat.
+Years R/1/2 get free fruit at break time which we encourage them to eat.

 Universal Free School Meals for Infants